Google Search Console is a web service by Google that lets you see the indexing and performance of your websites and webpages on Google search.

 This tutorial walks you through the basics of this tool, and can be a useful guide to help you save time when learning which metrics matter for your site’s performance and how you can leverage this data to build better products.

-I have lived in the search console for the past six months because I built a website to help people work from home, and I care deeply about how people find the content that I write.
+I have lived in the search console for the past six months because I built a website and I care deeply about how people find the content that I write.

 Prior to my experience building this site, I was not a regular user of the Search Console.
 I had to learn about this tool, including what it could do to help me better understand my users and their intent when landing on my website.